Rāpaki School Restoration

 • Modernise the space while preserving its historical and architectural significance.

-This will require significant repairs, maintenance, seismic strengthening, an ablutions block and moving the building to a more stable, less erosion-prone site on the same section.
+This required significant repairs, maintenance, seismic strengthening, an ablutions block and moving the building to a more stable, less erosion-prone site on the same section.

 • Preserving Heritage: Few buildings like Rāpaki School remain.
-Your contribution ensures this cultural and historical taonga (treasure) is protected for future generations.
+Your contributions ensured this cultural and historical taonga (treasure) is protected for future generations.

 • Investing in the Community: The restored school will serve as a vibrant, safe, and fit-for purpose space for local schools, community groups and the people of Rāpaki.

-• Supporting Sustainability: This project prioritises restoration and adaptive reuse, promoting sustainable practices in heritage conservation.
+• Supporting Sustainability: This project prioritised restoration and adaptive reuse, promoting sustainable practices in heritage conservation.

 • Connecting to the Past: Rāpaki School serves as a tangible link to the rich history of the Ngāi Tahu people and Whakaraupō Lyttelton Harbour region.